 Bradley County, TN

-As alternatives to traditional energy sources grow, suppliers in this industry are entering new markets on an ongoing basis.
+As alternatives to traditional energy sources grow, suppliers in this industry are entering new markets.
 In 2009, Munich-based Wacker Chemie, one of the world’s biggest players in polysilicon—a key material used in advanced applications in solar energy and semiconductors—identified an opportunity to expand to the U.S. to meet demand and extend its integrated production system.

 In 2009, Wacker announced that it would invest $1 billion in a new, 550-acre site in Bradley County.
-Once at full operating capacity, the site would employ 500 workers—including chemical and technical operators, maintenance technicians, chemical engineers and more—and produce 15,000 metric tons of polysilicon annually.
+At full operating capacity, the site would employ 500 workers—including chemical and technical operators, maintenance technicians, chemical engineers and more—and produce 15,000 metric tons of polysilicon annually.

 Wacker chose Bradley County due to the availability of affordable and reliable electricity provided by two Tennessee Valley Authority-operated plants, as well as the proximity of the Hiwassee River, which provides cooling water and a way to transport goods.
 Additionally, Bradley County’s location, with easy access to several interstate highways, appealed to Wacker for the ease of transporting both raw materials and its final product.